Floyd Mayweather Jr. vs. Logan Paul

-Floyd Mayweather Jr. vs. Logan Paul, billed as "Bragging Rights", was an exhibition boxing match between former five-division world champion Floyd Mayweather Jr. and YouTuber Logan Paul.
-It took place on June 6, 2021, at the Hard Rock Stadium in Miami Gardens, Florida.
-The fight reportedly sold more than one million pay-per-view buys.
+Floyd Mayweather Jr. vs. Logan Paul, billed as "Bragging Rights", was an exhibition crossover boxing match between former five-division world champion Floyd Mayweather Jr. and YouTuber Logan Paul.
+It took place on June 6, 2021, at the Hard Rock Stadium in Miami Gardens, Florida and was sanctioned by the Florida State Athletic Commission (FSAC) with former WBC world champions acting as judges.
+The fight reportedly sold over 1 million PPV buys, and generated over $80 million in revenue.

 Background

 On December 6, 2020, Paul and Mayweather agreed to fight in an exhibition bout on February 20, 2021.
 The fight was postponed to June 6, 2021 and took place at Hard Rock Stadium in Miami Gardens, Florida.

 On April 27, 2021, Badou Jack and Jean Pascal were added to the card.
 However, on May 29, 2021, Jean Pascal failed a drug test and was removed from the bout.
 On June 1, 2021, Dervin Colina replaced Jean Pascal to face Badou Jack.

 On May 3, 2021, a fight between former NFL wide receiver Chad Johnson and Brian Maxwell was also added to the card.